cloudflare/cloudflare-docs/content/queues/platform/javascript-apis.md

 #### Using ctx.waitUntil()

-Using [`ctx.waitUntil()`](/workers/runtime-apis/fetch-event/#waituntil) extends the lifetime of the "queue" event handler.
+Using [`ctx.waitUntil()`](/workers/runtime-apis/fetch-event/#waituntil) extends the lifetime of the [`queue()`](/queues/platform/javascript-apis/#consumer) event handler.
 It accepts a Promise-based task which the Workers runtime will execute before the handler terminates and blocks the response.
 This means that this `queue()` handler instance will not process the next batch until the task within `ctx.waitUntil()` resolves or rejects.

 {{<Aside type="warn">}}